thomasWeise/aitoa/book/comparing/tests/README.md

 If&nbsp;$\mathcal{B}$ is truly better than&nbsp;$\mathcal{A}$, which is our hypothesis&nbsp;$H_1$, then we cannot calculate anything.
 Let us therefore assume as null hypothesis&nbsp;$H_0$ the observed difference did just happen by chance and, well, $\mathcal{A} \equiv \mathcal{B}$.
 Then, this would mean that the data samples&nbsp;$A$ and&nbsp;$B$ stem from the *same* algorithm (as $\mathcal{A} \equiv \mathcal{B}$).
-The two sets would only be artificial, an artifact of our experimental design.
+The division into the two sets would only be artificial, an artifact of our experimental design.
 Instead of having two data samples, we only have one, namely the union set&nbsp;$O$ with&nbsp;10 elements:

 - $O = A \cup B = (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)$